snowflakedb/snowflake-connector-net/README.md

     {
         Assert.DoesNotThrow(() => Guid.Parse(e.QueryId)); // on failure
     }
+    catch (Exception e)
+    {
+        // some other failure has occurred before query got started }
 ```
 In case of a failure a SnowflakeDbException will be thrown or DBDataReader will return a False response.
 In any case QueryId should be available from the exception or command property.
+Similarly to PUT command in some rare cases QueryID might not be possible to provide and a generic Exception
+can be thrown.

 Close the Connection
 --------------------